Race and crime in the United States: Childhood exposure to violence

 Research shows that childhood exposure to violence significantly increases the likelihood to engage in violent behavior.
 When studies control for childhood exposure to violence, black and white males are equally likely to engage in violent behavior.
 White and black families have no major difference in child abuse except in the $6,000-$11,999 income range (which falls under the Poverty Threshold in the United States).
 A study in Australia showed a direct correlation to poverty in later life from childhood abuse.
 While poverty in the United States and Australia are not the same, a general understanding of the negative effects of childhood abuse later in life has been found, many of these effects being contributing factors to poverty.

-A paper written by Anna Aizer, analyzes the disadvantages children face when they are exposed to frequent neighborhood violence.
-In a survey of 2248 6th, 8th, and 10th graders in an urban public school system, “Schwab-Stone et al (1995) found that 40% of youth reported exposure to a shooting or a stabbing in the past year.
-Children exposed to high levels of violence were more likely to be black and/or Latino…”.
-Using ANOVA to observe differences in child outcomes, they found that exposure to violence is associated with willingness to use physical aggression, diminished perception of risk, lowered expectations of the future, substance use, and low academic achievement.
-The Los Angeles Family and Neighborhood Study (LA FANS) studied a representative sample of all neighborhoods in LA and evaluated the conditions and circumstances in which each family was living under.
+A meta-analysis written by Anna Aizer examines the disadvantages children face when they are exposed to frequent neighborhood violence.
+In a survey of 2,248 sixth, eighth, and tenth graders in an urban public school system, “Schwab-Stone et al (1995) found that 40% of youth reported exposure to a shooting or a stabbing in the past year.
+Children exposed to high levels of violence were more likely to be black and/or Latino.”
+Using ANOVA to observe differences in child outcomes, it was found that exposure to violence is associated with willingness to use physical aggression, diminished perception of risk, lowered expectations of the future, substance use, and low academic achievement.
+The Los Angeles Family and Neighborhood Study (LA FANS) studied a representative sample of all neighborhoods in Los Angeles and evaluated the conditions and circumstances in which each family was living under.
 Families were randomly selected within each neighborhood and interviews were conducted with adults, caregivers, and children.
-21% of children reported having violent peers that were a part of gangs, 11% reported being robbed, 8% reported witnessing a shooting within the past year.
+21% of children reported having violent peers who were a part of gangs, 11% reported being robbed, and 8% reported witnessing a shooting within the past year.